openstack-archive/infra-manual/doc/source/drivers.rst

 Once Zuul is no longer running tests on your project, prepare a change that removes all of the files from your project except the README.
+Double check that all dot files are also removed.

 Replace the contents of the README with a message such as this::

   This project is no longer maintained.